DeuceEFI/Jaguar-Assembly-Manual/doc/rev_A3/installation_inputs.md

 - **Crank-Shield**	Located in the bottom right section of the board near R12.
 This should be connected to the shield of the wiring for the Crankshaft VR input sensor.

-**Verify all the analog sensor inputs are functioning properly by opening MTX and observing the analog sensor input values.**
+**Verify all the analog sensor inputs are functioning properly by opening EMStudio or MegaTunix and observing the analog sensor input values.**